Nepal income tax brackets 2082/83: a salaried person's cheat sheet

 The exact income tax slabs for FY 2082/83, with worked take-home math for Rs 30k, 50k, 1L and 2L monthly salaries — plus the SSF 1% waiver, the 10% female rebate, and the deductions most salaried people leave on the table.

-The slabs for FY 2082/83 (2025/26) are unchanged from FY 2081/82 — the Finance Act 2082 kept the same brackets, the same SSF waiver, the same 10% female rebate, and the same deductions.
-So the worked examples below will hold for the entire year.
+FY 2082/83 (2025/26) slabs are identical to FY 2081/82.
+The Finance Act 2082 kept the brackets, the SSF waiver, the 10% female rebate, and the deductions as they were.
+The worked examples below will hold for the full year.

 The slab tables, exactly